 Swiss Army Knives (or SAKs) are so called because these pocket knives are officially supplied to the Swiss Army for use.
 Earlier, Victorinox used to share this contract with another Swiss company called Wenger.
 Later, Victorinox took over Wenger and merged it with itself.
 Since then, it has become the only manufacturer of multi-purpose pocket knives for the Swiss Army.

-SAKs became popular when these were also marketed to the general public.
+SAKs became popular when they were also marketed to the general public.
 Apart from the quality, the main reason for the popularity of the SAK is that it is found in a myriad of sizes and configurations.
 So no matter what your requirement is, you will probably find a SAK with all the tools you need.

 Victorinox pocket knives are marketed as ‘Original Swiss Army Knife’ and they own this trademark.
 However, the world over, this multi-featured pocket tool is simply known as the ‘Swiss Army Knife’.
+To know more, do read: The History of Victorinox and the Swiss Army Knife.

 How good are Victorinox Multi-tools?